-Hybrid Upgrade to Office 365
+Hybrid upgrade to Microsoft 365

 After this connection has been made, users will be able to navigate seamlessly between the two, not realizing when they are in one or the other.

 This way you can have a more seamless transition as you upgrade or move content to the cloud.
-Granted it doesn’t provide a way to actually move sites from one place to the other, but in some cases you simply do not need to.
+Granted, it doesn’t provide a way to actually move sites from one place to the other.
+But in some cases you simply do not need to.
 Remember the RMR Strategy.

-Migrate to Office 365 on your Own
+Migrate to Microsoft 365 on your own